dnth/dnth.github.io/content/blog/clean_up_your_digital_life/index.md

 This starts the process of detecting all issues on the images in `images_dir`.
 Depending on your CPU power, this may take a few seconds to a few minutes to complete.

-On my machine, with an Intel Core™ i9-11900 it takes **under 1 minute** to check through (approx. 35,000) images in the folder 🤯.
+On my machine, with an Intel Core™ i9-11900 it takes **under 1-minute** to check through (approx. 35,000) images in the folder 🤯.

 Once the run completes, you'll find the `work_dir` populated with all files from the run.